 - Human Rights Campaign (hrc.org).
 The leading LGBT political advocacy group in the U.S.

 CURRENT POLITICAL THOUGHTS

-The anti-intellectual, post-truth freight train that rolled over our political system this year has left us in a perpetual state of shock, and inevitable embarrassment at having to explain the unexplainable to our European colleagues.
+The anti-intellectual, post-truth freight train that rolled over our political system has left us in a perpetual state of shock, and inevitable embarrassment at having to explain the unexplainable to our European colleagues.